Should you open a bank account in Chile?

 Student doing a 6-month semester in a Chilean university

 Don't bother to open a bank account.
-The best option is to negotiate with your bank in your origin country, to get a discount on withdrawal fees.
+The best option is to negotiate with your bank in your country of origin, to get a discount on withdrawal fees.
 Most banks have plans for young people, especially if you are a student in a good university/school.

 If you need to switch banks, look at worldwide alliances between banks.